digao-dalpiaz/FuelCalc/README.md

-# React App to Calc Car autonomy with Gasoline and Alcohol
+# React App to Calc Car performance with Gasoline and Alcohol

 Available in: [Fuel Calc](https://digao-dalpiaz.github.io/FuelCalc/)